-The analysis concluded that the flow of materials was estimated to be higher during the 2013 to 2016 period with an average requirement of $8,000 \text{ m}^2$ of warehouse.
-The peak year 2015 required 10,000 m, with a maximum no of 460 incoming transports per working day.
-Of these some 200 were estimated to be offloaded at the CCC.
+The flow of materials is markedly higher during the 2013 to 2016 period with an average requirement of 8,000 m2 of warehouse.
+The peak year 2015 required 10,000 m2.
+Also in that year, we had a maximum truck transport of 460 truck arrivals per working day, some 200 of which are a matter for the consolidation centre function.
+Note that these are average estimates."